Friday, 17 April 2026

 Modern awe

 I watched the blast-off of the Artemis II rocket the other evening.
 On CBS they and NASA made all the right noises about human destiny. progress and achievement, etc., so that made it seem so much like the exciting old days of the space race again.
+Yes, we know it's about rivalry and exploitation really, but we need dream fulfilment, too.
 It was delightful to listen to Harrison Schmitt, the last man to have walked on the moon, still lively and sparkle-eyed at 90, talk about spaceflight missions old and new.
 (You know, the old guard of space pioneers are uniquely fascinating, like Buzz Aldrin of Apollo 11, whom I heard talk at my school in the '80s, or Alexei Leonov, the first man to spacewalk, who gave an enthralling talk at the Science Museum in London during the incredible Cosmonauts exhibition in 2015).

 Much as I detest the squalling brat currently in charge in the USA, this is a great achievement.
 When I was little we really thought our future lay in the stars; now I'm a little jaded and confess that I'm not sure the stars deserve to suffer our visits!
 But let's see what comes of it.